On this page you can get to know more about the Kennesaw State University faculty who will be leading your Civic Engagement Institute.

 She has published papers in several journals, including Journal of Global Information Technology Management, Journal of Electronic Commerce Research, Journal of Information Science and Technology, Journal of Information Systems Research and Communications of Global Information Technology.
 Dr. Dembla has also published many book chapters and presented at multiple regional, national, and international information systems conferences.

-Instructor of Interdisciplinary Studies
+Instructor of Peace Studies

 Department of Interdisciplinary Studies